-Hidden in these hills and valleys is a string of ancient Bali Aga (old Bali) villages.
-Bali Aga people are the original aboriginal people of Bali.
-They were living in Bali long before the ancestors of most of today’s Balinese arrived as part of Hindu Javanese waves of migration.
-The Bali Aga culture can be traced back to the 11th century.
-However, it is very much alive today.
-The Bali Aga people celebrate their culture with unique temple ceremonies and festivals that have remained virtually unchanged over the centuries.
+Hidden in the hills of East Bali, there are two ancient Bali Aga (old Bali) villages.
+The Bali Aga people are the original aboriginal people of Bali.
+They were living in Bali long before the ancestors of most of today’s Balinese arrived as part of the Hindu Javanese waves of migration.
+The culture dates back to the 11th century, and the Bali Aga people celebrate with unique temple ceremonies and festivals that have remained virtually unchanged over the centuries.

 The Bali Aga people place importance on preserving their ancient ways, keeping a balance, and ensuring harmony with nature.
 The village is organised into four associations, which help to ensure this balance and the smooth running of the community.
-There is an association for married men and one for married women, as well as an association for boys and one for girls.
+There are associations for married men and married women, as well as for boys and girls.
 One role of these organisations is to oversee the many community rites of passage.
 Children begin to learn about their roles and duties as early as seven years of age.

-The calendar of temple ceremonies and festivals is full, with events involving unique arts and rituals every month.
-Many of these rituals involve dance, which require elaborate ceremonial dress and headgear, which is unique to the Bali Aga villages.
+The calendar of temple ceremonies and festivals is full of events featuring unique dances and rituals every month.
+Many of these rituals require elaborate ceremonial dress and headgear, which is unique to the Bali Aga villages.
+It is an impressive sight, very colourful, ornate, and somewhat regal.

 I planned my visit in June, the fifth month of the Balinese calendar, to witness the largest religious festival, Usaba Sambah (also known as Sasih Sembah).